• Skip to primary navigation

 • How to Put up Coving

-Coving - how to fit coving - A DIY guide to planning and fitting coving including cutting coving mitre joints for internal and external corners, and fixing coving using coving adhesive
+Coving - how to fit coving - A DIY guide to planning and fitting coving including cutting coving mitre joints and fixing coving using coving adhesive

 • Finding Joists